 Harvest Sector Cords

-2017 Minnesota Pulpwood Industries 16,400
+2017 Minnesota Pulpwood Industries 41,985

-2018 Sawlogs and Other draft surveys 11,978
+2018 Sawlogs and Fuelwood draft surveys 12,351

-2018 Fuelwood (commercial) 123

-Total Harvest 28,501
+Total Harvest 54,336

-Source: U.S. Forest Service Northern Research Station and DNR surveys (sawtimber and pulp surveys draft, fuelwood non-draft
+Source: U.S. Forest Service Northern Research Station and DNR Timber Product Output surveys.
+All surveys DRAFT

 - Tamarack harvest is below long-term sustainable levels.
-The 2017 estimated harvest reached a 10-year low. - An eastern larch beetle outbreak has killed over 50% of mature trees on at least 103,178 acres since 2000.
-Eastern larch beetle outbreaks have affected at least 233,402 acres. - There is a large amount of standing dead tamarack available now.
+Tamarack has been in the past quantified as mixed softwood; volume swings are largely due to mill reporting and change in pulpwood mill consumption. - Since the beginning of the larch beetle outbreak in 2001, about 666,000 acres, or almost 50 percent of tamarack in the state, have been impacted to some degree by eastern larch beetle. - There is a large amount of standing dead tamarack available now.
 The long-term outlook indicates a potential future shortage of this cover type.

-- Many stands have low volumes. - Serious mortality levels are being experienced statewide.
-Eastern larch beetles are killing trees, mostly in older stands and especially in Koochiching, Beltrami, Lake of the Woods, and Roseau counties. - Tamarack grows in lowland areas. - Tamarack has inconsistent and varying levels of marketability. - There is some additional market development potential for tamarack. - Tamarack markets include woody biomass energy, biochemical extraction and industrial lumber (pallets).
+- Many stands have low volumes and dead standing wood. - Serious mortality levels are being experienced statewide.
+Eastern larch beetles are killing trees, mostly in older stands and especially in Koochiching, Beltrami, Lake of the Woods, and Roseau counties. - Tamarack grows in lowland areas. - Tamarack has inconsistent and varying levels of marketability. - There is additional market development potential for tamarack. - Tamarack markets include biochemical extraction, OSB and industrial lumber (pallets).
+Prior to 2019, they included woody biomass energy.

-FIGURE 5-26: TAMARACK ACRES BY OWNER AND AGE CLASS
+FIGURE 5-26: TAMARACK TIMBERLAND ACRES BY OWNER AND AGE CLASS, 2019 FIA